mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 > Nat Pryce and Steve Freeman, Are your tests really driving  your development?

 # preface
-* the main goal of this workshop:
+* goals of this workshop:
     * practice TDD
     * practice asking right questions during development
     * become acquainted with implementation of `HashMap`